arshupt/Flutter_Todo/README.md

 # To-Do

-This repo contains Source Code of a TO-DO App coded in Flutter.
+This repo contains Source Code of a TO-DO App in Flutter.
 We have used SQFLITE database to store persistant data.

 **APK folder** contains the app-release.apk